syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Getting-Started.md

 ---
 layout: post
 title: Getting-Started | WindowsForms | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Windows Forms Radial Menu control and more details.
 platform: WindowsForms
 control: RadialMenu
 documentation: ug
 ---

-# Getting started
+# Getting Started with Windows Forms Radial Menu

 >**Important**
 Starting with v16.2.0.x, if you refer to Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Windows Forms application to use our components.